nathanlct/latex-terminal/README.md

-# Display LaTeX in the terminal
+# Display LaTeX in terminal

-Generate an image from a LaTeX code and displays it in the terminal.
+Generate an image from a LaTeX code and display it in the terminal.

 ## Example